ricn/ricn.github.io/_posts/2014-02-02-code-coverage-in-play-2.markdown

 At the end you see that the Jacoco sbt plugin has been added.

-Then you need to configure the Jacoco plugin so it fits to Play 2.
-Create a file called qa.jacoco.sbt the root folder of your project:
+Then you need to configure the Jacoco plugin so it fits in Play 2.
+Create a file called `qa.jacoco.sbt` in the root folder of your project:
 {% highlight scala %}
 import de.johoop.jacoco4sbt._